TattooMate

 Terms and Conditions

-General terms and conditions for TattooMate.
+General Terms and Conditions for TattooMate.

 1. Scope

-2. Subject of the service
+2. Subject matter of the service

 3. Conclusion of contract